-Centrally located on Rio Grande's Main Campus, Davis Library maintains a substantial collection of print and nonprint items designed to support Rio Grande's curriculum.
+Centrally located on Rio Grande's Main Campus, Davis Library maintains a substantial collection of print and online resources designed to support Rio Grande's curriculum.
 This collection includes books, DVDs, magazines, newspapers, both print and electronic journals, full-text research databases, eBooks, and more.
-The collection is not limited to those individuals associated with the Main Campus and are also available to our students, faculty, and staff working online and/or at each of Rio Grande's Regional Centers.
+The collection is not limited to those individuals associated with the Main Campus and is also available to our students, faculty, and staff working online and/or at each of Rio Grande's Regional Centers.
+Community members in Gallia, Vinton, Meigs, and Jackson counties may obtain library cards to use the library and its resources.

-As a participant in the United States Federal Depository Library Program (FDLP), Davis Library guarantees public access to its in-house Government Documents holdings as well as free assistance to those seeking government information online.
-Consequently, we are strongly committed to actively serving our community patron needs in addition to those of our more traditional library users.
+As a participant in the United States Federal Depository Library Program (FDLP), Davis Library guarantees public access to its in-house Government Documents holdings and free assistance to those seeking government information online.

 Membership in the Ohio Library and Information Network (OhioLINK), a statewide academic library consortium, gives Rio Grande students, faculty, and staff remote access to a variety of library materials from across the state.
 OhioLINK's online request and courier delivery system helps to expand the Davis Library's collection.
 Items found at other libraries are made available for our patrons to borrow and items found on the Davis Library's shelves are loaned out to patrons from other member institutions.
-OhioLINK participation also gives Rio Grande students, faculty, and staff 24/7 access to a wealth of electronic scholarly resources and other digital content both on and offcampus.

-Many of Davis Library services and resources are available online.
-Electronic research guides (LibGuides) are used to help organize and share access to much of the library's digital content.
-Research help is available in-person at the Reference Desk located on the building's Main Floor or online via our instant messaging/chat services or by email at: refdesk@rio.edu.
+OhioLINK participation also gives Rio Grande students, faculty, and staff 24/7 access to a wealth of electronic scholarly resources and other digital content both on and off campus.
+Many of Davis Library's services and resources are available online.
+Electronic research guides (LibGuides) are used to help organize and share access to much of the Library's digital content.
+Research help is available inperson at the Reference Desk located on the building's Main Floor or online via our instant messaging/chat services or by email at: refdesk@rio.edu.
 Library assistance is also available by phone at 740- 245-7005 or text at 740-299-2ASK (740-299-2275).

-Several textbooks used for Rio Grande's General Education Program classes are offered for two-hour on-site use loan periods at the Circulation Desk, which is also located on the building's Main Floor.
+Several textbooks used for Rio Grande's General Education Program classes are offered for two-hour on-site use.
 Other items found within the Davis Library's in-house collection can be borrowed at the Circulation Desk as well for longer periods and take-home use.
-The Circulation Desk is where Course Reserve items and materials requested via OhioLINK, or our traditional Interlibrary Loan (ILL) services can be picked up and checked out too.
+The Circulation Desk is where Course Reserve items and materials requested via OhioLINK, or our Interlibrary Loan (ILL) services can be picked up and checked out too.

-Besides information resources, the library makes Group Study Rooms available for checkout.
+Besides information resources, the Library makes Group Study Rooms available for checkout.
 These collaborative spaces are located on the building's Top Floor and can be accessed for free on a first come, first served basis.
 A photo ID should be presented at the Circulation Desk when signing up to use these spaces.
 Patrons are expected to keep Group Study Rooms in good condition.
 Abuse of facilities, equipment, and/or any failure to uphold campus behavior or fire code rules will result in fines and/or disciplinary action.